Orthodontic Palatal Expander

 Potential Benefits of Palate Expanders

-Depending on the individual case, palatal expansion may assist with:
+Depending on the clinical case, palatal expansion may help with:

 Recovery and Care During Treatment

-To support the outcome of your treatment and minimise the risk of complications, the following care instructions are generally recommended:
+To help support treatment outcomes and reduce the risk of complications, the following guidance generally applies throughout palatal expansion:

 Invisalign Palate Expanders